Please confirm topic selection

 • mechanism of injury

-• traffic accident, falls, heavy object landing on head
+• traffic accident, fall, or heavy object landing on the head

 • Associated conditions